sepehr/giteroids/readme.md

 # Giteroids
-Small yet handy collection of useful scripts & aliases to deal with git repos on daily basis.
+Small yet handy collection of useful scripts, git & shell aliases to deal with Git repos on a daily basis.
+Repeatedly.

 ## Scripts